KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession7/docs/ws3-scope/3this.md

 labelNode.appendChild(radioNode);
 labelNode.appendChild(textNode);
    ```
+   {% hint style='info' %}
+We are enclosing the radio button and the text inside the label to build the nested HTML element structure.
+   {% endhint %}

 1. Now we need to add `labelNode` to the DOM.
 We can do so by building a separate DOM from the application via DocumentFragment.
 Inside the `buildDrinkMenu` function before the `forEach` call, declare a new variable
    ```javascript